AndreasZorpidis/AndreasZorpidis/README.md

 Hey there! 👋

-Most of my professional and recent development work is in **private repositories** due to NDAs and company policies.
+My professional and recent development work is in **private repositories** due to NDAs and company policies.

 👉 But you can **see live project demos, case studies, and detailed write-ups** on my portfolio website: